Strong Project horizontal logo

 Similar to the setup of a hybrid workplace, a coworking space should have multiple zones.

+Ergonomic furniture helps provide a level of comfort that might not be available at home.
+Things like adjustable height desks, and ergonomic chairs can help not only reduce the strain of sitting all day, but improve productivity as well.
 Include furniture that is flexible.
 Often referred to as soft architecture.
 These flexible furniture pieces provide the ability to adapt to whatever lies around the corner.
 This allows coworking spaces to be responsive to the needs of the people utilizing the space.
+And while all of these furniture items are important, most people choose coworking spaces for collaboration and interaction.
+Collaborative furniture is a must.

 Collaborative Furniture